Top tips for buying and cooking game meat

 If you love to add flavour and a twist to your summer salad, try a pigeon and beetroot offering.
 A light, yet tasty, plate of food, this can be upgraded with a handful of hazelnuts to really boost the flavour.
 Goodbye boring salads!

 If you’re feeling a little adventurous perhaps try a marinated and barbecued rabbit.
 (If you’re hosting a gathering maybe check with your guests first – they might not be so happy about trying this if they have a bunny at home!)
 Be sure to research the correct cooking times for each joint before grilling but this meat lends itself well to a gentle, yet flavoursome, honey and garlic marinade.
+Another option is to lightly smoke rabbit and to ensure the best possible flavour you might want to spend time researching the very best pellet BBQ grills online.

 Some top tips on preparing game at home – it is best to be taken out of the fridge for at least an hour and cooked at room temperature – this is to avoid shocking the meat.
 Don’t cook fillets and steaks all the way through – it’s better pink than well done – and cook at a lower temperature.
 If you cook too high or for too long, you’ll ruin the flavour and end up with a metallic taste.
 Of course it’s best to do your research first for each type of meat so that you can find the best accompaniments, prime cooking temperatures and some great recipes to experiment with.